swmcc/github-100day-commits/README.md

 1. How many issues have I created in the time frame?

-2. How manh issues have I closed in the time frame?
+2. How many issues have I closed in the time frame?

 3. The longest issue that has been created in this time frame.